 Income taxes are accrued based on current taxes expected to be paid or recovered for the period, and deferred taxes applicable in respect of the temporary differences that will reverse in subsequent periods.
-The tax rates and tax laws used to compute the amounts are those that are enacted or substantively enacted at the reporting date in the countries where the Company operates and generates taxable income.
+The tax rates and tax laws used to compute the amounts are those that are enacted or substantively enacted at the reporting date in the countries where the Company operates.